alexander-schell/SigNICA/README.md

 *"Nonlinear Independent Component Analysis for Continuous-Time Signals"*

-by Harald Oberhauser and Alexander Schell. (preprint available on arXiv)
+by Harald Oberhauser and Alexander Schell.

+(A preprint of this paper is available on arXiv.)